apify/apify-sdk-js/packages/actor-scraper/cheerio-scraper/README.md

 2. Fetches the first URL from the queue and constructs a DOM from the fetched HTML string.
 3. Executes the [**Page function**](#page-function) on the loaded page and saves its results.
 4. Optionally, finds all links from the page using the [**Link selector**](#link-selector).
-   If a link matches any of the [**Pseudo URLs**](#pseudo-urls) and has not yet been visited, adds it to the queue.
+   If a link matches any of the **[Glob Patterns](#glob-patterns)** and/or **[Pseudo-URLs](#pseudo-urls)** and has not yet been visited, adds it to the queue.
 5. If there are more items in the queue, repeats step 2, otherwise finishes.

-Cheerio Scraper has a number of advanced configuration settings to improve performance, set cookies for login to websites, limit the number of records, etc.
-See their tooltips for more information.
+Cheerio Scraper has a number of advanced configuration settings to improve performance, set cookies for login to websites, limit the number of records, etc. See their tooltips for more information.

 Under the hood, Cheerio Scraper is built using the [`CheerioCrawler`](https://crawlee.dev/api/cheerio-crawler/class/CheerioCrawler) class from Crawlee.
 If you'd like to learn more about the inner workings of the scraper, see the respective documentation.

 ## Content types

-By default, Cheerio Scraper only processes web pages with the `text/html` and `application/xhtml+xml` MIME content types (as reported by the `Content-Type` HTTP header), and skips pages with other content types.
+By default, Cheerio Scraper only processes web pages with the `text/html`, `application/json`, `application/xml`, `application/xhtml+xml` MIME content types (as reported by the `Content-Type` HTTP header), and skips pages with other content types.
 If you want the crawler to process other content types, use the **Additional MIME types** (`additionalMimeTypes`) input option.